-The University of Oklahoma intends to be at the forefront of addressing global challenges and is launching the OU Big Idea Challenge (BIC).
-The BIC is intended to incentivize the formation of transdisciplinary, convergent research teams focused on grand challenges, and will provide seed funding as a way to incubate ideas with the potential for future extramural support.
+The University of Oklahoma intends to be at the forefront of addressing global challenges and is launching the 2nd OU Big Idea Challenge.
+The BIC 2.0 is intended to incentivize the formation of transdisciplinary, convergent research teams focused on global grand challenges and will provide seed funding to incubate ideas with the potential for future extramural support and significant societal impact.

-The BIC Program will provide resources to transdisciplinary teams of OU faculty, students, postdocs, and research staff pursuing bold proposals that go well beyond traditional inter- and multi-disciplinary efforts.
-The BIC is intended to disrupt our current research frameworks and approaches, which are often siloed and too dependent upon department- and college-centric thinking.
-These projects will position the university as a leader in generating new insights and game-changing contributions to solving regional, national, and global challenges in security, sustainability, health, and communities.
+The BIC 2.0 program builds on the tremendous success of our recently concluded first Big Idea Challenge initiative, launched in 2021, and will provide resources to transdisciplinary teams of OU faculty, students, postdocs and research staff pursuing bold projects that go well beyond traditional inter- and multidisciplinary efforts.
+BIC 2.0 is intended to disrupt our current research frameworks and approaches, which are often siloed and too dependent upon department- and college-centric thinking.
+These projects will position the University as a leader in generating new insights and game-changing contributions to solving regional, national and global challenges in security, sustainability, health, and communities.

-The transdisciplinary teams supported by the BIC will pursue system-level projects that integrate social, political, ethical, and design and creative arts considerations with advanced science and engineering ideas to generate new holistic impacts and outcomes.
-Integrating science, engineering, and design and creative arts thinking with the deepest analysis of societal impacts and risks and keeping the "big picture" in mind will ensure that the great idea your team will bring to life will be truly transformative.
+The transdisciplinary teams supported by BIC 2.0 will pursue system-level projects that integrate social, political, ethical, legal, humanistic, design, and creative arts considerations with advanced science and engineering ideas to generate new holistic impacts and outcomes.
+Integrating science, engineering and design and creative arts thinking with the deepest analysis of societal impacts and risks while keeping the "big picture" in mind will ensure that the great idea your team will bring to life will be truly transformative.
 We welcome proposals for projects that advance social justice goals of diversity, equity, and inclusion in research and public impact.

-The program will fund three to four teams.
-Project periods will last up to two years (depending on scope of the proposal).
-The BIC is not intended to provide the full resources required to create the ultimate solution to a global challenge or to fund a center or an institute.
-Rather, the purpose of the program is to help nucleate teams and ideas and create opportunities for new and significant external funding—both public and private—that will position OU as a national and global leader in the selected areas.
-At the same time, it will chart new pathways to discoveries, innovations, and social and policy solutions, while training the next generation of future interdisciplinary talent.
+The BIC 2.0 program will fund three to four teams.
+Project periods will last up to two years (depending on the scope of the proposal).
+BIC 2.0 is not intended to provide all the resources required to create the ultimate solution to a global challenge, nor to fund a center or an institute.
+Rather, the purpose of the program is to help nucleate teams and ideas that will create opportunities for new and significant external funding—both public and private.
+The creation of these opportunities will position OU as a national and global leader in the selected areas and thus grow the scope, scale and impact on society of OU’s research and creative activity.
+At the same time, it will chart new pathways to discoveries, innovations, and social and policy solutions, while training the next generation of future transdisciplinary talent.

-The themes for the Big Ideas Challenge align with OU’s Lead On, University strategic plan and with the specific strategic framework for research.
-In addressing these themes, successful proposals will be cross-cutting and multi-faceted, involving integrated equal-foot contributions to the overall project from faculty in the fine arts, humanities, social sciences, professional programs, and STEM disciplines.
+The themes for the BIC 2.0 program align with OU’s Lead On, University Strategic Plan, and with the strategic framework for research.
+In addressing these themes, successful proposals will be cross-cutting and multi-faceted, involving integrated equal contributions to the overall project from faculty in the arts, humanities, professional programs and STEM disciplines, as appropriate.

-The four strategic themes of the OU strategic research plan serve as a guide to think about OU initiatives in the context of global challenges.
-Examples of potential topics (or combination of topics) are given below.
-Proposals that cut across these topics (within or even preferably across themes) and bring multiple areas together in the pursuit of a big idea are highly encouraged and will be given priority.
+Listed below are four BIC 2.0 thematic focus areas where teams of OU researchers could address global grand challenges.
+Proposals that cut across these topics (within or even preferably across themes) and bring multiple areas together to pursue a big idea are highly encouraged and will be given priority.

-Faculty are encouraged to be broad in their approach and to create transdisciplinary teams that truly cut across these boundaries and tackle grand challenges holistically.
+Faculty are encouraged to be broad in their approach and to create transdisciplinary teams that truly cut across boundaries and tackle global grand challenges holistically.

-Written proposals shall not exceed three pages (single spaced, 12-point font, Times Roman) and will be evaluated to select projects for an oral presentation.
+Written proposals should not exceed three pages (single-spaced, 12-point font, Times Roman) and will be evaluated to select projects for an oral presentation.
 The written proposal should include:

 Other considerations include the following:

 A detailed budget request aligned with the milestones should also be included but will not count toward the three-page limit.
-It is expected that a typical project will have a budget of up to $75,000 per year for up to two years.
+It is expected that a typical project will have a budget of up to $150,000 in direct costs per year for up to two years.
 However, final budget determinations will be made after selection based on final scope and schedule.
-Budget resources will be provided by the OU Office of the Vice President for Research and Partnerships.
+Budget support will be provided by the OU Office of the Vice President for Research and Partnerships.

 Proposals will be evaluated by a team of selected OU academic leaders and external advisors representing the broad interests and capabilities of the campus.
-Care will be exercised to ensure diversity (intellectual and otherwise) in the evaluation team and that there is no conflict of interest in the proposal evaluation process.
-The proposals will be scored based on the following weighed criteria:
+Care will be exercised to ensure diversity (disciplinary and otherwise) in the evaluation team and to avoid conflict of interest in the proposal evaluation process.
+The proposals will be scored based on the following weighted criteria:

-Teams whose written proposals are selected for oral presentation will be invited to pitch their Big Idea in an oral presentation to the evaluation committee.
+Teams whose written proposals are selected for oral presentation will be invited to present their Big Idea to the evaluation committee.
 The teams will compete in a public process akin to an entrepreneur’s pitch to venture capitalists.
-Presentations will be strictly limited to 8 minutes, with an additional 7 minutes for questions, and are expected to succinctly but clearly address all elements of the project, as well as describe the project team leadership qualifications, milestones, and the budget.
-Details on presentation framework will be shared with the selected teams.
+Presentations will be strictly limited to 8 minutes, with an additional 7 minutes for questions, and are expected to succinctly, but clearly address all elements of the project, as well as describe the project team leadership qualifications, milestones and budget.
+Details on the presentation framework will be shared with the selected teams in time.